 What Powers Does a Guardian Have?

 Guardians are granted only those powers necessary to accomplish what the disabled or incapacitated person cannot accomplish independently.
-These powers may include:
+These powers depend on what type of guardianship has been given.
+They may include:

-- Assuring the availability and maintenance of care for the ward
+- Assuring the well-being and maintenance of care for the ward

 - Making financial decisions for the ward